Provisional designation in astronomy: Permanent packed designations

-This system permits compression of numbers up to 619,999 (z9999). the list of minor planets already contains 619,150 objects.
-For minor planets numbered 620,000 or higher, a tilde "~" will be used as the first character.
+For minor planets numbered 620,000 or higher, a tilde "~" is used as the first character.
 The subsequent 4 characters encoded in Base62 (using 0–9, then A–Z, and a–z, in this specific order) are used to store the difference of the object's number minus 620,000.
-This extended system will allow for the encoding of more than 15 million minor planet numbers.
+This extended system allows for the encoding of more than 15 million minor planet numbers.
 For example: